 Bowling Green State University’s College of Musical Arts has earned a reputation as one of the country’s outstanding collegiate music programs.
 The college provides training for students pursuing professional and teaching degrees in music.
 Its graduates hold appointments in a multitude of colleges and universities, private and public schools, as well as successful and fulfilling careers as professional musicians, composers, arts administrators and private studio teachers.

 Undergraduate majors are available in music education, music performance, music composition, jazz studies, world music and music history.
 Minors are available in jazz studies and recording technology; special curricular options include church music.

-Master’s degrees include music education (three specializations), music performance (nine specializations), music composition, music theory, music history and ethnomusicology.
+Master’s degrees include music education (four specializations), music performance (nine specializations), music composition, music theory, music history and ethnomusicology.